20 Long Distance Relationship Tips

 Be patient in your long-distance relationship.
 It’s hard to remember that your partner has a whole other life that you don’t quite understand, especially initially.
 They have a job, social life, and family needs that take up their time, and as much as you’d like to spend hours on the phone with each other.

 They’ve got to be on time to work.
-So patience is vital in these situations, you miss your partner and are eager to see them and talk to them.
+So patience is vital in these situations.
+You miss your partner and are eager to see and talk to them.
 But that ache is precisely what fuels a desire and passion in the relationship.
-Sometimes that may mean not talking for a day, but when you do, then you’ll find it’s worth it.
+Sometimes that may mean not talking for a day, but when you do, you’ll find it worth it.

 7. Self Independence